 Considered an adaptogenic herb (meaning it increases the body’s resistance to stress), Bacopa could help prevent anxiety and stress.
 Participants in clinical trials have experienced reduced heart rate and anxiety levels, this could be a result of the adaptogen potential of the plant.
 Research also shows that the herb can prevent these problems by elevating a persons mood and reducing levels of cortisol – a hormone that is closely linked to stress.

 Could help reduce ADHD symptoms

-Studies suggest that Bacopa can have a positive effect on children with ADHD, showing improvement in mental control and logical memory over a twelve week period.
+Studies suggest that Bacopa may have a positive effect on people with ADHD, showing improvement in mental control and logical memory over a twelve week period.
 Due to the bacosides in the plant that are said to sharpen cognitive function and being an adaptogen that can improve anxiety and stress levels, it is understandable that Bacopa would be helpful for ADHD suffers.
 The hyperactive and impulsive tendencies can benefit from the sense of peace and calm that Bacopa creates.

 May boost brain function

 It may not be a quick fix, but a study of 46 healthy adults has shown that taking Bacopa monnieri daily for twelve weeks significantly improved the speed of processing visual information, learning rate and memory.
 Elderly participants also found the herb to be very effective for age-associated memory impairment.
 Although this is not completely unavoidable with age, these participants showed significant improvement of memory procedure and retention.

 Contains powerful antioxidants